datahaus/datahaus.construction/livingroom/README.md

 <a href="../kitchen/img/kitchen-mini-split.jpg"><img src="../kitchen/img/kitchen-mini-split.jpg" style="width:100%; max-width: 1200px"></a><br><br>

-Air movement volumes delivered by a mini-split give no advantage to putting near floor, unless maybe you have a vented crawlspace.
-Subsequently we should insulate kitchen floor in crawlspace.
+Air movement volumes delivered by a mini-split give no advantage to putting near floor, unless you have a vented crawlspace.
+We will [insulate kitchen floor](../projects/) in crawlspace.

 ## Tankless Booster